‘They made it fun’: New left tackle Charles Cross eager to join a Seahawks offense in transition

 It’s the first time the organization has had a formal news conference for its first-round pick since introducing Bruce Irvin in 2012.
 That, surely, is an indication of the shared enthusiasm surrounding Cross.

-In selecting Cross, a 21-year-old left tackle out of Mississippi State, the Seahawks addressed perhaps their most crucial roster need — and filled it, they hope, for years to home.
+In selecting Cross, a 21-year-old left tackle out of Mississippi State, the Seahawks addressed perhaps their most crucial roster need — and filled it, they hope, for years to come.

 “If you’re hurting at left tackle, then you’ve got problems,” said Carroll, the Seahawks coach.
-“That’s why we’re all championing this decision to have to a chance to get Charles to come here.
+“That’s why we’re all championing this decision to have a chance to get Charles to come here.
 Because we all know how valuable that spot is.”

 The Seahawks graded Cross as the second-best offensive tackle in this draft class, behind North Carolina State’s Ikem Ekwonu (who went to the Panthers with the No. 6 pick Thursday) and ahead of Alabama’s Evan Neal (No. 7 to the Giants).